dslarm/bioconda-contrib-notes/README.md

 A successful result is being able to type "conda install {package}" and get the package to install.

+## What packages are missing?

+Check out [packages](./packages.md) to get a prioritized list of packages missing at the moment.

 ## Getting set up

 - To use bioconda (required)